 Climate and Weather

-NCI supports the climate and weather research community through a variety of data environments, including the Climate Data-Enhanced Virtual Laboratory, a dedicated portal for accessing the CMIP6 modelling data, the Virtual Desktop Infrastructure, community user support and the ACCESS model control server.
+NCI supports the climate and weather research community through a variety of data environments, including the Climate Data-Enhanced Virtual Laboratory, a dedicated portal for accessing the CMIP6 modelling data, the Australian Research Environment and its Specialised Environments, community user support and the ACCESS model control server.

 Geoscience Data-Enhanced Virtual Laboratory